Vogelmensch/scanner/paper/scanner-paper.typ

 = Introduction <intro>

 The Scanner Problem introduces a scenario in which a three-dimensional body has been scanned for its depth.
-The participants' task is to reconstruct the body from those depth-values alone.
+The task is to reconstruct the body from those depth-values alone.
 We explain the problem in detail in @encoding.

-The intuitive solution to this problem is to search through all possible assignments of `FULL` and `EMPTY` for the discretized matrices, through exhaustive or local search.
+The intuitive solution to this problem is to search through all possible assignments discretized matrices, through exhaustive or local search.
 This approach is not ideal for two reasons.
 1. Exhaustive Search has an exponential time complexity, which makes it unusable for bigger matrices (especially the ones features in the original problem description).
-2. Local Search may find solutions, but cannot identify invalid inputs.
+2. Local Search cannot identify invalid inputs.
 We cannot eliminate the need for search entirely (see @exhaustive).
 Still, we can view the problem at a different light.
 - The results that we are searching for share a common property, which we call the "chunk-property".
 The chunk-property can be exploited to assign large groups of cells at once with absolute certainty (see @chunk).
 - Some inputs may have zero or multiple solutions.
 We found two conditions that allow for handling those kind of inputs early (see @iterate).